breezeight/nicola_blog/_guides/emberjs.markdown

 * consists of several foundation technologies: observers, bindings, computed properties, and a run loop.

 * Is the module with least dependencies.
 It's like the Kernel of the Ember project.
 Optimisation stuff goes here.
 [Ref: ALapAround]

+#### Helpers

+`is_blank.js`:

+* Why is it useful?
+Because it's not easy with JS to check if an object is Empty
+* Problems arise because the are different scenarios in which we consider the object empity:
+  * an object could be none or undefined (see `isNone` helper)
+  * an object with size or length properties set to 0
+  * if the object is a function it has a length property (the numeber of args)

+`is_empty.js`

 ### Runtime Package

 * provides the Ember object system along with a handful of useful classes.
 The object system is built with many of the foundational technologies implemented in metal, but exposes them in a much cleaner way to the application developer.
   * Depends on ember metal

 ember-runtime/lib/system/core_objects.js: